This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 - wooden coffee stirrers

-- I bought a 1000-pack from Amazon for $13.
+- I bought a 1000-pack from Amazon.
 Be careful to get coffee stirrers with square ends.
 I didn’t, and I gave myself a lot of extra work, cutting off the rounded ends 🙁

 - hobby knife I also used a box cutter for a few cuts